Image

 Claridge’s

-If you want to know how seriously Claridge’s takes afternoon tea, just look at the length of its afternoon tea menu.
-Each element of the painstakingly traditional tea has been carefully outlined for diners – from the angle and thickness of the sandwich bread to suggested tea pairings for each course.
-The food itself is served from a specially designed stand and eaten from specially designed plates, and you’ll be serenaded by tinkling piano music: if you want a traditional experience, this is it.
+A big giveaway for how seriously Claridge’s takes afternoon tea is the length of the menu (it’s over 25 pages long).
+Each element of the tradition has been carefully outlined for diners – from the thickness of the sandwich bread to top tips on tea pairings for each course.
+You’ll also be serenaded by tinkling piano music: if you want a traditional experience, this is it.

 A white table with a white cake stand on it with a mix of finger size sandwiches and cakes.
 On the table is small white plates with red macaroons and a glass of rose wine.
 A white table with a white cake stand on it with a mix of finger size sandwiches and cakes.
 On the table is small white plates with red macaroons and a glass of rose wine.